kendrak922/hopeact/wordpress/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

+= 25.3.1 =

+Release date: 2025-06-18

+This is a maintenance release which is required to align with changes to Yoast SEO Premium 25.3.1.

+= 25.3 =

+Release date: 2025-06-10

+*New:* Yoast SEO 25.3 introduces llms.txt support to help AI tools understand your site better.
+[Read the full release post here!](https://yoa.st/release-10-6-25)

+#### Enhancements

+* Introduces the llms.txt feature, which gives site owners the opportunity to automatically generate an llms.txt file.
+This file helps LLMs to better understand the site's content.

-= 24.5 =
+= 25.2 =

-Release date: 2025-02-18
+Release date: 2025-05-27

-Yoast SEO 24.5 brings more enhancements and bugfixes.
+Yoast SEO 25.2 brings more enhancements and bugfixes.
 [Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Issues a warning message when the image automatically selected for a post social preview is in the unsupported AVIF format.
+* Makes the _keyphrase in image alt attributes_ assessment  available when no content has been added.
+* Renames _image keyphrase_ assessment to _keyphrase in image alt attributes_ assessment.

 #### Bugfixes

+* Fixes a bug in the retrieval of post categories titles where a non-existent term might be referenced.
+Props to [@bor0](https://github.com/bor0).
-* Fixes a bug where the canonical presenter would throw a deprecation notice when the environments run PHP >= 8.1.
-Props to [aanduque](https://github.com/aanduque).
+* Fixes a bug where the Yoast introduction in the Elementor editor would not be positioned correctly when on Elementor version 3.30.0.

 #### Other

-* Simplifies calculating the `date` replacement variable before displaying it in the frontend.
-Props to [apermo](https://github.com/apermo).
-* Updates the Yoast WooCommerce SEO integration cards with the latest Woo logo.

-= 24.4 =

-Release date: 2025-02-04

-Yoast SEO 24.4 brings more enhancements and bugfixes.
-[Find more information about our software releases and updates here](https://yoa.st/releases).

-#### Bugfixes

-* Fixes a bug where editing a link in the block editor would have unexpected consequences when using undo.
-* Fixes a bug where the `article:modified_time` meta tag would show an earlier time than the `article:published_time` meta tag for scheduled posts.
-* Fixes a bug where the Schema type of the product would not be locked when Yoast WooCommerce SEO is enabled.
-* Fixes a bug where using hyphens at the start or end of a sentence would cripple the content analysis when editing a post.
+* Excludes gallery, embed and playlist shortcodes from the _keyphrase in introduction_ analysis in Classic editor.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).